Octophi/mall-assassins/README.md

 Our project is built in JavaScript using a lot of framework code and special packages and so on.
 Thankfully, you don't have to go through and download all the individual packages and things that you need in order to get this package to run - that's the beauty of npm. npm (Node Package Manager) is a package manager for JavaScript, widely used for managing and sharing open-source JavaScript libraries and tools.
 It is often used in web development to install, manage, and distribute packages, which are code modules or libraries that can be used in JavaScript applications (such as ours).
 To get started on this project, the only thing you need to do is install npm and run the appropriate commands to get your project setup.

 We recommend using a Node version manager in order to install Node and npm.
 This should make your life easier in the long run.
-You can read a bit more about it from [this doc](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), but our tl;dr instructions are below:
+Follow our tl;dr instructions below:

 <details>
   <summary>Mac Users</summary>